10 common questions about CGMs and glucose biosensors answered

 3. What does the Levels app do?

-- Visualize your readings in the context of a target blood sugar range for a person without diabetes so you can see immediately if your glycemic variability is in a healthy range.
+- Visualize your readings in the context of a target blood sugar range for a person without diabetes so you can see immediately if your glycemic variability is in an optimal band.

 - See a full day’s glucose changes alongside meals, exercise, and sleep, so you can connect the changes you see in your glucose curve to behavior.
 Glucose responses happen over the course of hours, so a broader picture is more apparent.